Fall 2019 Construction Update

 Construction Costs and Funding

-Construction is scheduled to begin in early 2018 and the connection is anticipated to be in place by the end of 2019.
+Construction began in early 2018 and the connection is anticipated to be in place by the end of 2019.